How to buy fresh cosmetics and keep them long?

 - Use clean hands, brushes, and spatulas.
 The bacteria transferred to the cosmetic packaging can lead to the early cosmetic rottenness.

-- Always close the lids tightly after use.
-Cosmetics badly closed or opened dry and oxidize.
+- Always keep your cosmetic containers tightly closed.
+Cosmetics that are not properly closed or opened dry out and oxidize.

 - Do not exceed the period after opening.
 Old cosmetics can contain harmful microbes.
 The microbes can cause irritation, redness, rashes, and infections.